SushmaMBhoi/project/README.md

     2)Write mail
     3)Logout

-The functionality upon selectng the above options is self explainatory.
+The functionality upon selectIng the above options is self explanatory.